RWNowak/RWNowak/README.md

-Currently studying, specializing in web development.
+Currently studying, specializing in front-end development.

 Background in translation and content-writing.